somospragma/qa-web-proyecto-base-serenity-bdd-screenplay-image-comparaction/README.md

 | differenceRectangleColor                | Rectangle color of image difference.
 By default, it's red.       |
 | excludedRectangleColor                  | Rectangle color of excluded part.
 By default, it's green.        |

+### Response type
+the implementation provides a response type to validate the result of the comparison, this response type is called *getImageComparisonState* and it can be the following states:
+* MATCH : minds that the images are the same
+* MISSMATCH : minds that the images are different
+* SIZE_MISSMATCH : minds that the images have different size